 Don’t forget to change your_site.com to the real URL of your site.
 If you do it and find no error in the results, it means your site is perfectly healthy and running.
 But, if you will get an error stating your site cannot get pinged, it is definitely down and unresponsive.

 If the milliseconds average round-up is higher than 12ms, your site might have some issues.
 This should be taken as the first sign for troubleshooting requirements.
 Besides, a way to avoid further issues, especially when your site can get accessed with ease.

 There are other reasons for the slow ping.
 One of them could be inefficient scripts and plugins.
 Or, un-optimized images.
 This is only one valid way of checking the uptime of your site.
 However, it is not an effective or consistent approach unless you continue pinging your site 24/7.
 Besides, you must keep implementing some troubleshooting measures.
 It is by no means a fun or practical way of monitoring your site’s uptime.

 Plugins to Monitor Website Uptime Automatically

-The below discussed are the best automatic plugins available to check the uptime of site.
+The below discussed are the best automatic plugins available to inspect the uptime of site.
 All these plugins must get updated often.
 Besides, they must get maintained, to ensure your site’s success and quality.
 You can avail either the premium or free option depending on the requirements of your site.
 Nonetheless, not all these plugins might work with Multi-site.
 Even so, they are the best options to go for when it comes to single or network WordPress installations.

 It is a free plugin offered by WordPress.
 It has a lot of services including the one that monitors the uptime of your site.
 Furthermore, it notifies you through email, when the site is unavailable Or, when it gets restored again.
 To use this plugin along with all the features, you will need to have a WordPress account.
 However, it is free to use and can get installed with ease via WordPress’ official website Or, the plugin directory of your website.